min2ha/ukwa-site/content/target/14840/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Facebook: Yes Scotland - Yes Scotland shared a link: The referendum is over but the energy persists

 <p>Yes Scotland shares a link to the newsnetscotland.com article, "The referendum is over but the energy persists" at 7.48am 22nd September, 2014.</p>